-The Echo Show 5 is the latest in a long and fast-moving line of Amazon products intended to get us all invested in its virtual assistant, Alexa.
-This voice-activated software will listen to your commands and (most of the time) come up with appropriate responses to get the job done.
+The Echo Show 5 is Amazon's screen-led play at getting us all to use its virtual assistant, Alexa.
+The now ubiquitous voice-activated software will listen to your commands and (most of the time) come up with appropriate responses to get the job done.

 The technology has been around for a few years now, and the abilities of the magical little assistant inside your wireless pieces of kit are getting more impressive by the month.
 Likewise, Alexa is more likely to understand precisely what it is that you are asking of her.

 Where much of the Alexa-enabled kit out there is audio based, concentrated on the Bluetooth speaker market in particular, the Echo Show 5 embraces both sound and video in its abilities to communicate.
 So, as well as playing music or reading out information, you can access video content on the 5.5in LCD touchscreen.

 That may be a movie on Amazon Prime Video, say, the latest BBC News bulletin, or even a HIIT workout from Joe Wicks.
 There’s also an HD camera, allowing the user to make Skype calls, for example, or view images from cameras in other rooms in the house and elsewhere.

 The Echo Show 5 is a little bigger than an iPhone on its side, mounted on a wedge.
 That triangular prism houses all the electronics and allows the screen to be tilted towards the user for easy viewing.
 It’s nicely put together, with a textured cloth finish at the rear and a rubberised base.